rdcoletta/sv_nams/README.md

 # average missing data 0.09
 ```

-The average percentage of projected SVs across all populations was **87%** (~84k SVs) with average accuracy of **93%**.
-The amount projected was a bit higher (89%) if considering only polymorphic SVs between the two parents of a cross.
-Only four crosses had projection rate below 75% (B73xCML322, B73xCML333, B73xP39, and B73xTzi8).
+The average percentage of projected SVs across all populations was **87%** (~180k SVs) with average accuracy of **93%**.
+The amount projected was a bit higher (88%) if considering only polymorphic SVs between the two parents of a cross.
+Only five crosses had projection rate below 75% (B73xCML322, B73xCML333, B73xOh7B, B73xP39, and B73xTzi8).